California requires vaccines, tests for teachers and staff - NewsBreak

 California requires vaccines, tests for teachers and staff

-The new policy applies to both public and private schools and will affect the state’s 320,000 public school teachers, more than 250,000 support staff — from cafeteria employees to cleaners — and at least 80,000 private school employees, according to the California Department of Education and labor unions.
+The new policy applies to both public and private schools and will affect more than 800,000 employees, including about 320,000 public school teachers and a host of support staff such as cafeteria workers and cleaners, the state Department of Public Health said.
 It will also apply to school volunteers.

 Newsom announced the new policy at a San Francisco Bay Area school that reopened earlier this week to in-person classes.
 Many California schools are back in session, with others starting in the coming weeks.